-Early in the semester students will need to pick a topic for further research.
+Early in the semester students will need to pick a topic for further research, this could be related to the conclusion paper, or different.
 Throughout the semester sections of the paper will be due, culminating in a research paper including all sections outlined.
 All parts of the assignment need to be completed in APA format.
 Editing of all sections of the paper will be done with each new submission.
 Writing of this paper will be an important process throughout the semester where you will be able to grow in your ability to write an academic paper in APA format.
 You will not be completing any primary research for this paper; it is a proposal for research.
 You will be completing library research for the literature review, which will be a major section of the paper.
+I have several modules set up to support you in this assignment.
+I will also provide model papers from past students.